-- A cover letter describing your fit with this position, including a statement of professional interests, experience, and training.
+- 1) A cover letter describing your fit with this position, including a statement of professional interests, experience, and training.
 The University is committed to building a diverse and inclusive educational environment.
 Please include in your cover letter information about how you will advance this commitment through your service, teaching, and research. - 2) A curriculum vitae. - 3) Unofficial graduate transcript(s). - 4) Syllabi of any courses you have taught (optional).

-Also, please submit three letters of reference, at least one of which should be from a direct clinical supervisor in a forensic setting and one of which should be from your primary internship supervisor, to: Neil Gowensmith, Ph.D., neil.gowensmith@du.edu.
+Also, please submit three letters of reference, at least one of which should be from a direct clinical supervisor in a forensic setting and one of which should be from your primary internship supervisor, to: Rachel Biedenbach; Rachel biedenbach@du.edu.

-We are offering two fellowship positions in 2024-2025.
+We are offering two fellowship positions in 2025-2026.
 Although the positions will have substantial overlap, the delineation of tasks between fellows may vary based on experience and interest regarding brain injury screenings for competency-related services.
 Please see a description of the Brain Injury Screening (BIS) Program for additional information.

-All materials should be received no later than January 8, 2024.
+All materials should be received no later than January 6, 2025.
 If invited for an interview, applicants must supply a psychological evaluation or other assessment report (written by you and de-identified to protect client confidentiality) prior to the interview date.
 Interviews will be conducted at the end of January / beginning of February.

-We are participating in the uniform acceptance date of February 26, 2024, along with several other forensic postdoc programs.
-This means that we will make an offer to the candidate by February 19, 2024, and require acceptance on February 26, 2024.
+We are participating in the uniform acceptance date of February 24, 2025, along with several other forensic postdoc programs.
+This means that we will make an offer to the candidate by February 17, 2025, and require acceptance on February 24, 2025.
 This uniform acceptance date is designed to allow candidates to consider multiple offers without pressure to accept one offer before another is given.
-Questions regarding this position can be directed to Rachel Biedenbach, Denver FIRST Clinic Coordinator, Rachel Biedenbach@du.edu.
+Questions regarding this position can be directed to Rachel Biedenbach, Denver FIRST Clinic Coordinator, Rachel.Biedenbach@du.edu.